prettier-solidity/prettier-plugin-solidity/README.md

 You'll have to let VSCode what formatter you prefer.
 As a final check, make sure that VSCode is configured to format files on save.

-Note: By design Prettier prioritizes a local over a global configuration.
+Note: By design, Prettier prioritizes a local over a global configuration.
 If you have a `.prettierrc` file in your porject, your VSCode's default settings or rules in `settings.json` are ignored ([prettier/prettier-vscode#1079](https://github.com/prettier/prettier-vscode/issues/1079)).

 ## Contributing